backpackcloud/trugger/README.md

 ## How To Contribute

 Just fork the project, do some stuff and send me a pull request.
 You can also fire an issue or tell your friends to use Trugger.

-## About Maven Repository

-Trugger currently is not in the Maven Central Repository, but a pom is generated and distributed in the download so you can import it on your local repository.

 # Reflection